katatunix/katatunix.github.io/content/posts/2015/11-11-imperative-vs-declarative/index.md

 Declarative programming, on the other hands, does not have assignments, and hence does not need semicolons to separate steps, since there is no any step, no state change, no side-effect.
 In declarative world, everything is declared by its definition.
 To achieve a task, we have to specify and define its outcome (yeah, it is WHAT).
 For example, to check whether an integer number is prime, we need a definition and sub-definitions if needed:

 * A prime number N is an integer number that is greater than 1, and does not have any divisor from 2 to N-1.
-* A number N that does not have any divisor from 2 to N-1 is ... well, we need recursion.
+* A number N that does not have any divisor from 2 to N-1 is... well, we need recursion.
 Let's see the code :)

 Translating to code: